mingrui-xu/lateral-septum-snRNA-seq-analysis/README.md

 Contains all scripts used to process single-nucleus RNA-seq .

 Data
-Contains the preprocessed datasets of single-nucleus RNA-seq.
+Contains the metadata of single-nucleus RNA-seq.